Radio Free Urth

 In the case of Hidroprod, the current director of Hidroprod FO is a former member of the Landtag from the Thaerist Democratic Union, appointed by Bertha Neumann.
 He proposed the construction of a reservoir on the territory of the Northwest Islands National Park, which unfortunately was approved by the regional government last week, but which has little chance of being started or financed.

-Another thing to mention is the fact that Elena Grigore, former Federal Minister of Development between 2016-2022 and current director of Disprogaz, was the one who proposed putting the company on the stock exchange and, later, reducing the state-owned shares from 85% to 61%.
+Another thing to mention is the fact that Elena Grigore, former Federal Department of Development, Energy, Infrastructure and Transport between 2016-2022 and current director of Disprogaz, was the one who proposed putting the company on the stock exchange and, later, reducing the state-owned shares from 85% to 61%.
 However, if we analyze the list of private shareholders of Disprogaz, among them is Gazoduct S.A., a company owned by her husband, Marian Grigore, headquartered in Orpheus (Orfeu), ST.

 Gazoduct S.A. is described as a company specialized in the distribution of bottled gas in rural areas.
 It is currently the second largest seller of gas cylinders at the federal level, earning up to Б 1.8 billion annually.
 The company has been investigated several times by the Consumer Protection Agency and the Federal Emergency Inspectorate for irregularities in gas cylinders, after several reports of methane gas leaks from inside them.